nirmata/demo-resource-optimizer/README.md

 The VPA Recommender will improve the upper and lower bound recommendations over time.

-For demo purposes [policy rule](./config/kyverno/policies/check-resources.yaml) only waits for 1 minute, to start using VPA recommendations.
+For demo purposes [policy rule](./config/kyverno/policies/check-resources.yaml) only waits for `0` minutes to start using VPA recommendations.

 For production, this should be set to a much higher amount e.g `24h`.